The hidden costs of SaaS and how to avoid them

 2. Duplicate Tools

 Problem: In bigger organisations, it’s common for different teams to independently purchase SaaS tools with similar or overlapping functionalities.
 The classic example is when Jira is used for project management by technical teams, while Trello – by marketing and sales teams.
-This duplication drives up costs by paying for multiple services that essentially do the same thing.
-Without a coordinated approach, these redundant tools go unnoticed, adding layers of complexity and unnecessary expense.

 Solution: Identify and consolidate the tools with similar or overlapping functionalities.
 Develop a company-wide strategy to oversee SaaS usage across all departments and teams.